ASTRELION/ASTRELION/README.md

-### Hi, I'm ASTRELION 👋
+# Hello, world!

-*All of my personal projects here on GitHub are archived.
-Any updates and/or new projects can be found at [my GitLab](https://gitlab.com/users/ASTRELION) instead.*
+*All of my personal (non-GitHub) projects have been moved to [my GitLab](https://gitlab.com/users/ASTRELION) instead.
+I'll still be using this account for the sake of interacting with GitHub-specific projects.*

 [![Github stats](https://github-readme-stats.vercel.app/api?username=ASTRELION&count_private=true&show_icons=true&theme=tokyonight)](https://github.com/ASTRELION)